-When doing business with European buyers, building trust is very important in creating and maintaining successful long-term business partnerships.
+Building trust is very important in creating and maintaining successful long-term business partnerships with Europeans.
 Communicating transparently, behaving professionally and delivering on your promises encourage trust, and helps your business.
-While following these tips will not ensure that you will have successful business relationships with European buyers, they will help to make relationships go more smoothly and give you a competitive advantage.
+The COVID-19 pandemic means that physical contact, traveling and visiting your European buyers has become more difficult, so we are also providing tips on how to successfully increase your visibility online.
+It is not a guarantee that you will have successful business relationships with European buyers, but the tips will help to make relationships go smoothly and give you a competitive advantage.

 Contents of this page

 - Deal with European buyers professionally, both in writing and in person